EkthaReddy/EkthaReddy/README.md

 <details>
    <summary><h4>Projects</h4></summary>

-As a VLSI student, my passion was not limited to the verys same domain, I have passion for FPGA, AI, Embedded Systems and AI Tools too.
+As a VLSI student, my passion was not limited to the very same domain, I have passion for FPGA, AI, Embedded Systems and AI Tools too.
 This led to curiosity by doing various other projects to concentrate more on complex theories and continously improve myself with evolving technologies.

 I have done projects on various platforms.